 ● The tool gives participants a score for each category alongside the global average, and an overall score which places their results against leader and laggard groups for comparison.

-For expert guidance on how to design high-impact campaigns that win hearts and minds, watch our on-demand webinar with Longitude’s Head of Information Design Emma Hicks: access here.
+For expert guidance on storytelling tools and how to design high-impact campaigns that win hearts and minds, watch our on-demand webinar with Longitude’s Head of Information Design Emma Hicks: access here.